SMS Short Codes

 How to Get an SMS Short Code

-Getting your own short code can be complex as there are several steps from beginning all the way to having it up and running.
-The good news is that SlickText will handle 100% of it for you at no additional charge.
-With that said, it's still helpful to understand what the entire process looks like for securing your own 5 digit text number.
+Securing your own short code has several steps involved.
+The good news is that SlickText handles 100% of it for you.
+With that said, it's still helpful to understand what the entire process looks like for securing your own 5 or 6 digit text number.

 First we need to decide what type you're looking to acquire.
 This will be either a random or vanity short code.
-Next we lease the code from the U.S. Short Code Administration.
+Then we lease the code from the U.S. Short Code Administration.

 Note that we said "lease" and not "purchase".
 Short codes are never purchased.
 They are always leased and typically on a quarterly basis.

-Once all of the carriers have approved it, we officially activate it and you can begin sending text messages.
+Once all of the carriers have approved it, we activate it in your SlickText account and you can begin sending text messages.

-The industry average timeline for this process is between 6 and 8 weeks however with our unique carrier relationships we're consistently activating SMS short codes up to 2 weeks faster.
+The industry average timeline for this process is between 6 and 8 weeks however with our unique carrier relationships we're consistently activating SMS short codes within 3 to 4 weeks.

 1. Decide between a random or vanity short code